cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/3 - Revolutionary Wars.md

 * Spain lost its vigor

 ## British failures in America
-* Saint-Domingue (yielding the field to former slaves)
+* Saint-Domingue (attacking from Jamaica, but yielding the field to former slaves)
 * also trying to set foot in South America: Buenos Aires
 * led to the shift of the British gaze to India